Cases of age discrimination in Riverside have skyrocketed in recent years, with millennials turning 25-30 and replacing older executives.

 Note: Just because you’re in your 50s or 60s and you were fired or replaced by a millennial doesn’t necessarily mean that you were a victim of age discrimination.

-Only an experience age discrimination attorney can determine whether or not you’re entitled to file a lawsuit, obtain the compensation and potentially reclaim your position at the company.
+Only an experienced age discrimination attorney can determine whether or not you’re entitled to file a lawsuit, obtain the compensation and potentially reclaim your position at the company.

 Losing a job or getting demoted just because you’re an older person in your 50s or 60s has become a widespread issue in the U.S., especially with so many millennials showing no respect for the older and more experienced colleagues or employees.